ChrisCarini/set-assignee-reviewer-when-ready/README.md

 - Set [assignees](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#assignees) and/or [reviewers](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#reviewers) upon Dependabot PR creation.
 - Not set assignees or reviewers on Dependabot PRs.

-I have my repos configured to auto-merge Dependabot PRs once all required checks have passed.
-I really **only** want to get requested to review a PR (or, assigned a PR) if one of the required checks ends in an 'unacceptable' state (ie, it failed, or timed out).
-As such, this GitHub Action was created to enable me to be notified (via being requested for reviews) when a required check has failed.
-I implemented this GitHub Action with various configuration options to allow for flexibility in configuration; see the [options section](#-options) for details.
+This action is intended to allow users to have reviews requested (or, assigned) on PRs once one or more of the required checks ends in an 'unacceptable' state (ie, it failed, or timed out).
+A good use-case / example of this is Dependabot PRs which you might have configured to auto-merge, and only want to be notified (via being requested for reviews) when a required check has failed.
+This GitHub Action provides various configuration options to allow for flexibility in configuration; see the [options section](#-options) for details.

 # Usage

-Add the action to your [GitHub Action Workflow file](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow#creating-a-workflow-file) - the only thing you _need_ to specify are the JetBrains products & versions you wish to run against.
+Add the action to a [GitHub Action Workflow file](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow#creating-a-workflow-file).

 A minimal example of a workflow step is below: